AdS/CFT Correspondence with a 3D Black Hole Simulator: Introduction

-As a result of Hawking radiations quantum correlations are built between the inside and the outside of the black hole.
-The thermal entropy across the horizon is given by the Bekenstein-Hawking entropy ($\bh$) that follows an area law and can be determined from general thermodynamic arguments~ \cite{Bombelli1986,Srednicki1993,Cardy1986,Strominger1996,Strominger1998,Aharony:2000aa,Emparan:2006aa,MAIELLA:2007aa}.
-The area-law behaviour also appears in Ryu--Takayanagi formula that was proposed to calculate holographic entanglement entropy using AdS/CFT correspondence \cite{ryu_holographic_2006,ryu_aspects_2006,Rangamani_2017}, although it was found that the method is general and can be used to calculate fine-grained entropy of quantum systems coupled to gravity regardless of the correspondence \cite{Almheiri2021}.
-The holographic principle provides a bridge between the theories of gravity in $D+1$ dimension with quantum field theories in $D$ dimension \cite{Maldacena1999}.
-In particular, AdS/CFT emerges as a powerful tool for probing strongly coupled conformal field theories (CFT) in arbitrary dimensions where no analytic solutions exist.
-This duality also suggests that the complicated expressions of the entanglement entropy on the boundary CFT manifest themselves as an area law, which coincides with Bekenstein-Hawking entropy, in higher dimensional Anti-de Sitter (AdS) spacetime \cite{Chen_2022}.
+It has been long hypothesized that the entanglement entropy of quantum fields in black hole geometry contributes to the Bekenstein-Hawking entropy, also known as the area law \cite{Bombelli1986,Srednicki1993,Cardy1986,kabat:1994aa,Strominger1996,Strominger1998,Aharony:2000aa,Emparan:2006aa,MAIELLA:2007aa,solodukhin:2011aa}.
+The area-law behavior also appears in Ryu--Takayanagi formula that enables holographic entanglement entropy calculations using AdS/CFT correspondence \cite{ryu_holographic_2006,ryu_aspects_2006,Rangamani_2017,Almheiri2021}.
+This holographic principle provides a bridge between the theories of gravity in $D+1$ dimension with quantum field theories in $D$ dimension \cite{Maldacena1999,hooft:2009aa}.
+In particular, AdS/CFT emerges as a powerful tool for probing certain strongly coupled CFTs.
+For example, this correspondence has been used to discover new strongly coupled phenomena, non-Fermi liquids \cite{cubrovic:2009aa,liu:2011aa}.
+While the entanglement entropy of 2D systems is fairly well understood~\cite{calabrese_entanglement_2004,eisert_colloquium_2010}, the generalization to higher dimensions entails many subtleties~\cite{Casini_2005,eisert_colloquium_2010,nishioka_holographic_2009,casini_towards_2011,zhang_entanglement_2011}.